 The Board is committed to continuously encourage good sustainability practices, update the sustainability progress and engage openly and responsively with the Group's stakeholders through transparent sustainability reporting that captures the economic, environmental and social aspects of its businesses' operations.
 The Board recognises that stakeholder engagement plays a vital role to ensure the businesses pursued by the Group is sustainable in the long term.
-Through Sustainability Statement, the Board provides the stakeholders a better insight on its approach to create sustainable long-term value for stakeholders as well as the progress in meeting these commitments.
+Through this Sustainability Statement, the Board provides the stakeholders a better insight on its approach to create sustainable long-term value for stakeholders as well as the progress in meeting these commitments.
 The Group is committed to conduct the businesses and operations in an equitable and accountable manner across the value chain to ultimately achieve results that are sustainable for the future generations.

-The Board of Ornapaper Berhad acknowledges that businesses are not solely judged by its financial performance but also, not to a lesser extent, on its conducts in respect of governance, economic, environment and social aspects in order to endure in this competitive, challenging and evolving business environment, in which to generate value for a wide array of stakeholders on long term sustainable manner.
+The Board always recognises that economic value is generated by maximising profits and shareholders' value while holding on a greater responsibility as a global citizen to create social value.
+Apart from strengthening the financial performances of the businesses the Group is operating in, the Board also recognises the importance of upholding great standards of business conducts in respect of governance, economic, environment and social aspects, which are vital for the Group to endure in this competitive, challenging and evolving business environment, in which to generate value for a wide array of stakeholders on long term sustainable manner.
 It is, therefore, the underlying value of the Group to achieve optimum equilibrium between short-term financial performance and its long-term business sustainability and value creation to meet corporate objectives and stakeholders' expectations.

 The Group remain dedicated to creating value by transforming and evolving with the market, the industry as well as the nation.
 The Board is mindful of the Group's role as a responsible citizen in securing a sustainable future for the Group and the communities it lives in and interacts with in an era where social capitalism, climate change, ocean conservation, water scarcity, food insecurity, poverty and public health are ever-increasing global issues.
 The Board is dedicated towards embracing good sustainability practices, by continuously integrated such practices into the working environment and culture, business processes and strategy making process in order to develop sustainable businesses that bring constructive impact to the economy, environment and greater community.
-Hence, the Group is committed to be accountable and transparent in the sustainability performance and exercises.
+Hence, the Group is committed to be accountable and transparent in the sustainability performance.

-Nevertheless, the recent global COVID-19 pandemic has brought about significant disruption affecting almost all sectors of economies across the globe.
-Various stringent lockdown measures implemented by governments around the world to contain the spread of the epidemic have led to various levels of business suspension as well as uncertainty globally.
-During this challenging period of uncertainty, the Group has faced disruptive changes with significant impact on its business operations and performance following the travel restrictions imposed and closing of borders around the world to curb the spread of the COVID-19 pandemic.
-Despite the challenging business environment, we strive to conduct the business operations according to pragmatic principles and sustainable practices with a long-term sustainability strategy that integrates economic, governance, environmental and social considerations.
-The Group strives to adapt, innovate and take the necessary measures to steer through this incredibly challenging time.
+The global COVID-19 pandemic that has been on-going for two years has brought about significant disruption affecting almost all sectors of economies across the globe.
+Various stringent lockdown measures implemented by governments around the world to contain the spread of the pandemic have led to various levels of business suspension as well as uncertainty globally.
+Despite the challenging business environment faced by the Group, we endeavour to conduct the business operations according to pragmatic principles and sustainable practices with a long-term sustainability strategy that integrates economic, governance, environmental and social considerations.
+The Group remains steadfast and strives to adapt, innovate and take up the essential measures to navigate through this incredibly challenging time.